SillyBubble/SillyBubble.github.io/content/authors/Charline/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests in 3D printing and bio-inspired toughening designs.
+bio: "My research interests in 3D printing and bio-inspired toughening designs."

 interests:
   - Fracture mechanics